How to Get Authority for Trucking

 Since you are essentially starting a new trucking company, you need a USDOT number.
 This identification number helps the department store relevant information regarding your company, like your commercial motor vehicles, cargo hauls, and maintenance records.

 Shippers and freight brokers can access USDOT numbers to check your legitimacy.
-Having one is essential to show that you run a legitimate trucking business.
+Having one is essential to showing that you run a legitimate trucking business.

 You can get a DOT number by completing an application form provided by the Department of Transportation.
 Follow the registration process to complete your DOT number application.